KatsumiKougen/IZANAGI/README.md

 *- Katsumi Kogen (光阮 勝己), 2021*

 (\*\) In spite of my Japanese name, I am not a Japanese.
 I am a Vietnamese, and "Katsumi Kogen" is just my nickname.
-The name "Katsumi" drew inspiration from [Katsumi Minato](https://ultra.fandom.com/wiki/Katsumi_Minato) - the older brother of [Isami Minato](https://ultra.fandom.com/wiki/Isami_Minato) and [Asahi Minato](https://ultra.fandom.com/wiki/Asahi_Minato).
+The name "Katsumi" drew inspiration from [Katsumi Minato](https://ultra.fandom.com/wiki/Katsumi_Minato) - the older brother of [Isami Minato](https://ultra.fandom.com/wiki/Isami_Minato) and [Asahi Minato](https://ultra.fandom.com/wiki/Asahi_Minato) - albeit with different kanji.
 The surname, "Kogen" (光阮) is my real Vietnamese name - 光 is my real name, and 阮 is my family name.
 And now you know who I am.